AbdallahAHO/lokalise-mcp/RELEASING.md

 - [ ] GitHub Secrets are configured (see below)
 - [ ] You have decided on the release type (patch/minor/major)

+### GitHub Repository Configuration

+#### Workflow Permissions (REQUIRED)

+1. Go to: Settings → Actions → General
+2. Scroll to "Workflow permissions"
+3. Select "Read and write permissions"
+4. **Important**: Check "Allow GitHub Actions to create and approve pull requests"
+5. Click "Save"

+Without this setting, the release workflow will fail with a 403 error.

 ### GitHub Secrets Configuration

 You must configure these secrets in your repository settings: